just-the-docs/just-the-docs/docs/configuration.md

 ---

 # Configuration
+{: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's `_config.yml` file.
+Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
+{: .fs-6 .fw-300 }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

+View this site's [_config.yml](https://github.com/pmarsceill/just-the-docs/tree/master/_config.yml) file as an example.

 ## Search enabled